Underground-Railroad/magnificentMammals/brainDump/ponderings/traumaInformedSocialDesign.md

 </div>

 # Trauma Informed Social and Organizational Design
 > random thoughts on the matter // pertaining to web3 + DAO's but also life // bringing personal ideology to the surface
 > [through my autism]
 >
-> If you learn from me : Cite me // lineage is important // gratitude is a practice
+> If you learn from me : Mention me // lineage is important // gratitude is a practice<br>

+*piece I wrote for [SourceCred](https://discourse.sourcecred.io/t/situational-awareness-traversing-the-web-with-a-trauma-informed-lens/1327)*

 ### T O O L I N G
 + tech used = map out